Here’s the best time to book your Christmas flight

 If you’re planning a trip for mid-December, you’re most likely to find some of the best deals on airfare in early October.
 According to a recent report from Google Flights, average prices for domestic flights tend to be lowest 71 days before departure.

-Using Google’s insights, a good time to purchase tickets would be from October 13 to October 15 if you want to fly between December 23 and December 25.
+Using Google’s insights, a good time to purchase tickets would be from Oct.
+13 to Oct.
+15 (this weekend) if you want to fly between Dec.
+23 and 25.

 That’s quite a change from Google’s findings last year when prices were lowest just 22 days before take off.